 The Barbara Walker Tarot depicts goddesses and gods from mythology all over the world.
 Positive, negative and in-between deities are all shown, creating a complex deck which can seem a little disturbing to those unfamiliar with the myths.

 The Dark Goddess Tarot features 78 goddesses and mythical women, figures who might be considered dark, shadow or challenging.
 The clear, striking art is visually consistent, yet stays true to each goddess's origins.
-It's a deep and well-made deck, self-published in a limited edition of 1000 copies.
+It's a deep and well-made deck.

 The Eklektikos Tarot is a work-in-progess deck, drawn in pencil colours.
 The 78 cards show the diversity of symbology though the use of images of different cultures, historical and mythical characters, and natural elements.